Skip to Content

 Use of the computers should be in accordance with the University’s Use and Access to Information Technology Systems Policy.
 Please limit activities that are not course-related (e.g. social networking, email) at peak times or when others are waiting to use computers.

 It is important you sign out after using the computers otherwise other users may access your files and use your budget.
 Click the "Start" button on the bottom left-hand corner of the screen, then click on your user name from the menu, and select the sign out option.
-If sign out is successful the computer will reboot.
-This may take a few minutes.

 Any data that is not saved to your H: drive, OneDrive, USB drive or CD will be deleted when you log off.